Editorial by Industrial Quick Search

 Advantages of Polyester

-• Polyester is widely available and a well priced fiber.
+• Polyester is widely available and a well priced fiber for many rope constructions.

 • A good resistance to UV radiations making it an excellent choice for outdoor applications.